ssav7912/DECO4200/README.md

 Common library utils and resources are stored in `core`.
 Both the board and the server depend on this.

 ## The Board
 The board handles management of the chalkboard display UI, as well as any other 'household' tasks, such as communicating with Smart Meter APIs.
-The board communicates with the Server to retrieve information about the household.
+The board communicates with the Server to retrieve information about the household members.
+Ideally, Smart Meter interactions (currently unimplemented) should be handled by the board, separate to any central server communication.

 ## The Server